Skip Navigation

 In all cases, mandatory minimum fines double for repeat offenders.

-Other federal environmental legislation, and all provincial environmental legislation, provide for fines or jail terms for breaches, some quite significant.
+Other federal environmental legislation, and all provincial environmental legislation, provide for fines or potential jail terms for breaches, some quite significant.
 When imposing penalties, courts are required to consider specified aggravating factors to ensure that penalties reflect the gravity of the offence.
 CEPA imposes broad liability on officers and directors who “directed or influenced” the corporation’s policies or activities in respect of conduct that is the subject matter of the corporation’s offence.
 A public registry is used to maintain details of convictions of corporate offenders.

 Fourth, there is also significant potential for civil liability under the common law and as a result of statutory causes of action.
 Civil liability may arise in a variety of circumstances, such as under tort law or in relation to defects in disclosure of environmental problems prior to a transaction.
 More specifically, the common heads of action under which environmental claims are brought are nuisance (unreasonable interference with the use and enjoyment of land), negligence (stemming from a failure to meet a standard of care and damage caused to a plaintiff), trespass and strict liability.
 Environmental protection laws in some provinces also create statutory causes of action that enable landowners whose property has been impacted by contamination caused by the acts or omissions of a polluter to claim compensation, irrespective of the polluter’s fault or negligence.